-One of the ironies of estate planning is that while we have a long history of cases and laws around wills and their execution requires the formality of two witnesses and a notary public, most property passes to heirs through other, less formal means.
+One of the ironies of estate planning is that while there's a long history of cases and laws around wills and their execution requires the formality of two witnesses and a notary public, most property passes to heirs through other, less formal means.

 Many bank and investments accounts, as well as real estate, have joint owners who take ownership automatically at the death of the primary owner.
-Other banks and investment companies offer payable on death accounts which permit owners to name the person or people who will receive them when the owners die.
-Life insurance, of course, permits the owner to name beneficiaries.
+Other banks and investment companies offer the option payable on death accounts which permit owners to name the person or people who will receive them when the owners die.
+Life insurance, of course, permits the owner to name beneficiaries, as do retirement accounts.

-All of these types of ownership and beneficiary designations permit these accounts and types of property to avoid probate, meaning that they will not be governed by the terms of a will.
-Usually, they can be put into effect with a simple signature or even on line with simple access through a username and password.
+All these types of ownership and beneficiary designations permit these accounts and types of property to avoid probate, meaning that they will not be governed by the terms of a will.
+Usually, in contrast to the formal requirements of a will, these beneficiary designations can be put into effect with a simple signature or even online with simple access through a username and password.
 When taking advantage of these simplified procedures, owners need to be sure that the decisions they make are consistent with their overall estate planning.
-It's not unusual to see a will that directs that the decedent's estate be equally divided among her children, but to find that through joint accounts or beneficiary designations the estate is distributed totally unequally, or even to non-family members, such as new boyfriends and girlfriends.
+It's not unusual to see a will that directs that the decedent's estate be equally divided among her children, but to find that through joint accounts or beneficiary designations that the estate is distributed totally unequally, or even to non-family members, such as new boyfriends and girlfriends.

-All of these concerns are heightened when dealing with retirement plans, whether IRAs, SEPs or 401(k) plans because the choice of beneficiary can have significant tax implications.
+All of these concerns are heightened when dealing with retirement plans—whether IRAs, SEPs, or 401(k) plans—because the choice of beneficiary can have significant tax implications.
 These types of retirement plans benefit from deferred taxation in that the income deposited into them as well as the earnings on the investments are not taxed until the funds are withdrawn.
-In addition, owners may withdraw funds based more or less on their life expectancy, so the younger the owner the smaller the annual required distribution.
-(Click here for a link to the IRS withdrawal table.)
-Further, in most cases, withdrawals do not have to begin until after the owner reaches age 70 1/2.
-However, this is not always the case for inherited IRAs,.
+In addition, owners may withdraw funds based more or less on their life expectancy, so the younger the owner, the smaller the annual required distribution.
+(Click this link to see the IRS withdrawal table.)
+Further, in most cases, withdrawals do not have to begin until after the owner reaches age 72 (70 1/2 if they were born before July 1, 1949).
+However, this is not always the case for inherited IRAs.

 Following are some of the rules and concerns when planning for retirement accounts:

 - Name your spouse, usually.
 Surviving husbands and wives may roll-over retirement plans inherited from their spouses into their own plans.
-This means that they can defer withdrawals until after they reach age 70 1/2 and take minimum distributions on their age.
-Non-spouses of retirement plans must begin taking distributions immediately, though they can base them on their own presumably younger ages.
-(Click here for IRS life expectancies before age 70 1/2.)
+This means that they can defer withdrawals until after they reach age 72 (70 1/2 if they were born before July 1, 1949) and take minimum distributions based on their own age.
+(This chart indicates IRS life expectancies after age 70 1/2.)
+Most non-spouses of retirement plans must begin must withdraw their inherited IRA by the end of the 10th year after the original owner's death.

 - But not always.
 There are a few reasons you might not want to name your spouse, including: